Revealing the properties of void galaxies and their assembly using the EAGLE simulation

 In this section, we compare the merger histories of the subsamples of the outer, wall and skeleton galaxies to those of the inner void galaxies with the same stellar mass distributions.
 Mergers are classified as major when the stellar mass ratio of the secondary galaxy to the primary galaxy, $\mu$, exceeds $0.25$, whereas for minor mergers $\mu$ takes values between 0.1 and 0.25.
 To measure $\mu$, we take the ratio of the stellar masses of the galaxies in the last snapshot in which both galaxies are identified as individual structures by SUBFIND.

 We explore the cumulative number of major and minor mergers that galaxies have experienced from $z=1.74$ ($10$ Gyrs ago) to $z=0$ as a function of stellar mass in the different subsamples shown in Fig.~\ref{fig:mergersmstar}, finding that, the number of major and minor mergers increases with increasing stellar mass regardless of the environment.
 This is consistent with the findings of \cite{lagos2018} who used \EAGLE to determine that the fraction of galaxies that experienced at least one major/minor merger increases with stellar mass.
 We confirm a similar increasing trend with increasing stellar mass, as shown in the insets of Fig.~\ref{fig:mergersmstar}.
-We note that there are some interesting differences between the mean number of major/minor mergers of galaxies in different large-scale environments.
-We find that galaxies with $M_{*}=10^{9.5-10.5}\Msun$ in the inner and outer void regions present the lowest number of major mergers, but the highest number of minor mergers.
-There is no discernible difference in the number of major mergers among the most massive galaxies in different environments due to the large scatter.
+Due to the huge spread, there is no noticeable difference between the number of major and minor mergers in different environments.
+This is expected, given that the subsamples of the different regions match the stellar mass distribution seen in inner void regions.
+This constrains the merger histories of galaxies in denser regions.
+In addition, we only consider central galaxies, whereas taking into account satellite galaxies will reveal differences in the merger histories, as the fraction of satellite galaxies living, for instance, in skeleton galaxies exceeds 50 percent, whereas the fraction of inner void satellite galaxies reaches 4 percent of inner void galaxies.
+We note, however, that there are some small differences between the mean number of major/minor mergers of galaxies with $M_{*}=10^{9.5-10.5}\Msun$ in different large-scale environments, although the error are large.